Shirley Shaker Village

 Shirley Shaker Village is a historic former Shaker community in Lancaster and Shirley, Massachusetts.
-Defined as an historic district, it includes about half of the original buildings and is listed on the National Register of Historic Places.
+Defined as a historic district, it includes about half of the original buildings and is listed on the National Register of Historic Places.

 The Shirley Shaker Village began in 1793.
 Hundreds of acres of land was donated by John Warren, Elijah and Ivory Wildes, and Nathan Willard near their properties.
 At its peak there were 26 buildings; Now there are 13.
 Within the community there were the North, South and Church families.
 By 1853 there were 150 believers, or members, and the community continued into the 20th century.

 William Dean Howells, Shirley Shaker Village, an illustration from Three Villages, 1884.